-Tess resigned from RCHS in the spring of 2019 and took some time off to focus on family and on herself.
+Tess resigned from RCHS in the spring of 2019 and took that summer off to focus on family and on herself.
 She refocused her passion for writing stories and on October 1st, 2019, launched her own freelance writing venture, Janesville Area Stories, and designed this website, eager to fill it with this community's stories!

 Teresa believes everyone has a story worth sharing!
-She is excited to share this meaningful work through Janesville Area Stories.
+She is on a mission to share these meaningful narratives through Janesville Area Stories.
 She is on a mission to find stories that inspire, stories that bring the reader to realize that in each of us exists the potential to make a difference in our community.

 Teresa has a true passion for this city she calls home.
 She believes the reason the Janesville area is exceptional is due to its giving, resilient, hard-working and inspiring people!